selflove7/docker-wordpress/README.md

 <h1> Terraform and Docker for WordPress Deployment on AWS with RDS </h1>

 <p> The goal of this project is to deploy a WordPress application on AWS using Terraform for infrastructure provisioning and Docker for containerization.
-The project includes the following steps: </p>
+This project contains the following steps: </p>

     1) Provisioning a virtual machine (VM) in a public subnet using Terraform.